beyretb/AnimalAI-Olympics/documentation/curriculum.md

 The `animalai-train` package contains a curriculum learning feature where you can specify a set of configuration files which constitute lessons as part of the curriculum.
 See the [ml-agents documentation](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-Curriculum-Learning.md) on curriculum learning for an overview of the technique.
-Our implementation is adapted from the ml-agents one to use configuration files rather than environment parameters (which don't exist in `animalai`).
+Our implementation is adapted from the ml-agents one, to use configuration files rather than environment parameters (which don't exist in `animalai`).

 ## Meta Curriculum

-To define a curriculum you will need to define the following:
+To define a curriculum you will need to provide the following:

 - lessons (or levels), generally of increasing difficulty, that your agent will learn on, switching from easy to more difficult
 - a metric you want to monitor to switch from one level to the next
 - the value for each of these thresholds

 In practice, you will place these parameters in a `json` file named after the brain in the environment (`Learner.json` in our case), and place this file in a folder with all the configuration files you wish to use.
-If you have `n` lessons, you need to define `n+1` thresholds.
+This constitutes what we call a meta-curriculum.

 ## Example